Roy Cohn: Representation of Donald Trump

 In 1971, Donald Trump first undertook large construction projects in Manhattan.
 In 1973, the Justice Department accused Trump of violating the Fair Housing Act in 39 of his properties.
 The government alleged that Trump's corporation quoted different rental terms and conditions and made false "no vacancy" statements to Black applicants for apartments it managed in Brooklyn, Queens, and Staten Island.
 Representing Trump, Cohn filed a countersuit against the government for $100 million, asserting that the charges were "irresponsible and baseless".
 The countersuit was unsuccessful.
 Trump settled the charges out of court in 1975, saying he was satisfied that the agreement did not "compel the Trump organization to accept persons on welfare as tenants unless as qualified as any other tenant."
 The corporation was required to send a bi-weekly list of vacancies to the New York Urban League, a civil rights group, and give the league priority for certain locations.
 In 1978, the Trump Organization was again in court for violating terms of the 1975 settlement; Cohn called the new charges "nothing more than a rehash of complaints by a couple of planted malcontents."
 Trump denied the charges.

 While representing Trump, Cohn also represented mobster Anthony Salerno, who along with other mobsters controlled the concrete unions in New York.
 Cohn is alleged to have introduced Salerno to Trump, which later led to Salerno's aiding Trump in the construction of Trump Tower by providing concrete at reduced prices.

 In his 1987 book The Art of the Deal Trump wrote about "all the hundreds of 'respectable' guys who made careers out of boasting about their uncompromising integrity but have absolutely no loyalty ….
 What I liked most about Roy Cohn was that he would do just the opposite."

+Trump has often been described as having abandoned Cohn once he learned that Cohn was dying of AIDS, a version summed up in a remark attributed to Cohn: "Donald pisses ice water."
+In American Scoundrel (2026), Kai Bird and Susan Goldmark argue that this is not entirely accurate.
+Citing Chris Seymour, a switchboard operator at Cohn's Manhattan law firm, they write that Trump began to keep his distance and relied on Cohn less as a lawyer, the calls between them becoming fewer, but did not cut him off; in March 1986, five months before Cohn's death, Trump hosted a farewell dinner for him at Mar-a-Lago.
+A witness reported seeing Trump weeping at Cohn's memorial service.